hytopiagg/sdk/docs/server.playereventpayloads._player.reconnected_world_.md

 ## PlayerEventPayloads."PLAYER.RECONNECTED\_WORLD" property

-Emitted when a player reconnects to a world after a disconnect.
+Emitted when a player reconnects to a world after a unintentional disconnect.

 **Signature:**